panagiotisplytas/Planner/README.md

 ## Acknowledgments

-- Hat tip to Simon Grimm for the [tutorial](https://devdactic.com/sqlite-ionic-app-with-capacitor/), witch i used some parts of, on how to use the [sqlite plugin](https://github.com/capacitor-community/sqlite).
+- Hat tip to Simon Grimm for the [tutorial](https://devdactic.com/sqlite-ionic-app-with-capacitor/), which i used some parts of, on how to use the [sqlite plugin](https://github.com/capacitor-community/sqlite).